UBC-MOAD/Reshapr/docs/examples/nibi_research_run_extraction.rst

     2026-01-26 14:44:48 [info     ] total time                     t_total=67.281958341598511

 Be sure to use the path
-(relative or absolute) to your extraction YAML file in the :command:`reshapr extract` command.
+(relative or absolute) to your extraction YAML file in the :command:`pixi run -m $HOME/MOAD/Reshapr reshapr extract` command.

 .. _SHEM-DayAvgModelProfile: